ENGLISH 110 - FIRST-YEAR WRITING

 ENGL110 - First-Year Writing

-Transfer credit (for similar courses with titles such as Writing, Composition, Rhetoric, etc.) from other institutions that has been posted to a student's UD record as "ENGL166T—Transfer Elective" may be re-evaluated as equivalent to ENGL 110.
-UD considers ENGL110 as an on-campus experience that is essential to the success of students.
-Students in 110 do much more than practice writing: They learn the expectations of college professors, hone their skills in project management, and engage in rigorous revision, as they write in and with a community of undergraduate peers.
-Transfer students seeking to receive ENGL110 credit for courses taken at another college or university should consult our transfer of credit page.
+UD considers ENGL110 as an experience that is essential to the success of students.
+Students in ENGL110 do much more than practice writing: They learn the expectations of college professors, hone their skills in project management, and engage in rigorous revision as they write in, and with, a community of university-level undergraduate peers.

 By the end of ENGL 110, students will be able to: